Nexletol

 Increased levels of uric acid in your blood (hyperuricemia).
 This can happen within 4 weeks of starting treatment and continue throughout.
 Your healthcare provider will monitor your blood uric acid levels while you are taking Nexletol.
 High levels of blood uric acid may lead to gout.
 Call your healthcare provider if you have the following symptoms of hyperuricemia and gout:

-Gout may happen more in people who have had gout before but also can happen in people who have never had it before.
+Gout may happen more in people who have had gout before but can also happen in people who have never had it before.

 Tendon rupture or injury.
 Tendon problems can happen in people who take Nexletol.
 Tendons are tough cords of tissue that connect muscles to bones.
 Symptoms of tendon problems may include pain, swelling, tears, and inflammation of tendons including the arm, shoulder, and back of the ankle (Achilles).